- Cathy Angelo

 “Love the Lord your God with all your heart and with all your soul and with all your strength.”
 Deuteronomy 6:5

-Meet Mrs. Johnson
+Meet Mrs. Jensen:

 Hi, my name is Justina Johnson.
 I am excited to be a part the Immanuel community as a High School science teacher.
 I was raised in Dinuba, but moved away after graduating from high school.
 I attended California Baptist University where I received my BS in Biology and a minor in Chemistry.
 My husband and I moved to Arizona where I obtained a BS in Nursing from Grand Canyon University.
 I worked as a cardiac progressive care nurse in Phoenix before feeling called to stay home with our children.
 We recently moved back to the valley after 10 years in Mesa, AZ.
 My husband, Matthew and I have five amazing children; our oldest three are currently attending Immanuel Elementary.